Pritzker Architecture Prize: Criticism

 In 2013, the student organization "Women in Design" at the Harvard Graduate School of Design started a petition arguing Denise Scott Brown should receive joint recognition with her partner, Robert Venturi, who won the award in 1991.
 The petition, according to The New York Times, "reignited long-simmering tensions in the architectural world over whether women have been consistently denied the standing they deserve in a field whose most prestigious award was not given to a woman until 2004, when Zaha Hadid won".
 Scott Brown told CNN that "as a woman, she had felt excluded by the elite of architecture throughout her career," and that "the Pritzker Prize was based on the fallacy that great architecture was the work of a 'single lone male genius' at the expense of collaborative work."
 Responding to the petition, the 2013 prize jury said that it cannot revisit the decisions of past juries, either in the case of Scott Brown or that of Lu Wenyu, whose husband Wang Shu won in 2012.
 The 2020 Pritzker jury said in its citation awarding the prize to Yvonne Farrell and Shelley McNamara – making them the fourth and fifth women to ever be awarded the prize – that they were, "pioneers in a field that has traditionally been and still is a male-dominated profession [and] beacons to others as they forge their exemplary professional path."

+In 2026, weeks before the year's Laureate was announced, Thomas Pritzker, the director of the Hyatt foundation and son of Jay A. Pritzker resigned from his role as the Hyatt Hotels Corporation executive chairman following the release of the Epstein files which contained communications between himself and Jeffrey Epstein, saying he "exercised terrible judgment in maintaining contact with" Epstein.
+However, Pritzker remains the director and vice president of the Hyatt foundation, and a Hyatt Hotels Corporation executive.